 - Qumran – The Qumran Caves are the site of the discovery of the Dead Sea Scrolls, ancient Jewish manuscripts dating back to the 4th century BC.
 While the scrolls are currently displayed at the Shrine of the Book in Jerusalem, one can still find lots to see and do at Qumran: a multimedia center where you can learn about the lives of the ancient Essenes, a great view of the Dead Sea, and of the caves and a great opportunity for a long hike from Nahal Qumran to Einot Tzukim.
 In this four-hour hike, you’ll see deep ravines, a majestic waterfall, wild animals (ibexes, hyraxes, foxes, and possibly a leopard) hidden pools, magical springs, and the ruins of an ancient farm.

 If you’re not really into hiking but would still like to make the most of your trip to the Dead Sea, there are plenty of other Dead Sea activities you could do.

 - Jeep rides – for an adrenaline-filled adventure, join an organized jeep ride through the Judaean Desert.
-There are several companies which organize such trips, which will allow you experience all the thrills of rocky, winding roads with astounding views of ragged hills and mysterious canyons.
+There are several companies that organize such trips, which will allow you to experience all the thrills of rocky, winding roads with astounding views of ragged hills and mysterious canyons.